| Title: | Bayesian Network Belief Propagation |

 before and after absorption will be returned to facilitate comparison.
 To query the marginals, the user can

-select the node of interest in the graph, and then click Marginal of Selected
+select the node of interest in the graph, and then click Marginal of Selected.
+The Shift in Marginals

 function computes the signed and symmetric Kullback-Liebler divergence for all applicable nodes